pkmn/dmg/CONTRIBUTING.md

   are purely syntactic sugar.
 There is no `Field` helper method because `Field` is trivial to create, almost always optional, and does not require a `Generation` parameter.

+### Handlers

+`@pkmn/dmg`'s mechanics handlers looks similar to Pokémon Showdown's event handlers (and are even named similarly), but contain several differences:

+- handlers only implement a small number of methods instead of the hundreds of the full fledged simulator
+- a handler's parameters and return values differ from in Pokémon Showdown
+- a single handler function is responsible for **all generations** of behavior - ie. `@pkmn/dmg` uses `if (gen.num === N)` statements ito keep all the functionality localized instead of split across multiple files
+- common code should be shared between game objects as much as possible - abstract out common functionality into helper functions and share the logic between objects

 ### `p1` and `p2`

 `@pkmn/dmg`'s convention for side naming is to use `'p1'` and `'p2'`.
 These are the `SideID`s from